eiffel-community/eiffel/eiffel-syntax-and-usage/event-design-guidelines.md

 * __Inconsistency__: By providing clear explanations of each member for both producers and consumers it minimizes the risk for both data divergence and inconsistency.
-* __Coordination__: The Eiffel protocol minimizes coordination effort between producers and consumers by providing a well-defining a specification that the parties can use as a contract.
+* __Coordination__: The Eiffel protocol minimizes coordination efforts between producers and consumers by providing a well-defined specification that the parties can use as a contract.
 * __Context__: Following the protocol gives each data a clear context to which it belongs.